rougier/from-python-to-numpy/03-anatomy.rst

 read this book.
 If this is not the case, you'd better start with a beginner tutorial before coming back here.
-Consequently I'll only give here a quick reminder on the basic anatomy of numpy arrays, especially regarding the memory layout, view and copy and the data type.
+Consequently I'll only give here a quick reminder on the basic anatomy of numpy arrays, especially regarding the memory layout, view, copy and the data type.
 They are critical notions to understand if you want your computation to benefit from numpy philosophy.

 Let's consider a simple example where we want to clear all the values from an